mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Do you ever miss it?"

 "Some parts of it.
 I felt proud of myself, and all the work that we put in to make big advancements.
-You know, I was a crucial part of the Holragi Sky Rail."
+You know, I was a crucial part of the Holrag Sky Rail."

 "You were a part of that?"